pip-services/pip-services-docs/content/en/python/data/core/ifiltered_reader.md

 ### Description

-The IFilteredReader interface is used for data processing components that can retrieve a list of data items through the use of a filter.
+The IFilteredReader interface is used y data processing components that can retrieve a list of data items through the use of a filter.

 ### Instance methods